-I’d like to share my DIY Degree system with you
+Jay Cross would like to share his DIY Degree system with you

-If you want to learn more, I’ve created a free DIY Degree “Insider’s Kit” at my website.
+If you want to learn more, Jay has created a free DIY Degree “Insider’s Kit” at his website.

 Upon signing up, you will instantly receive:

-- My 5-page “How To Test Out of Your Degree” report, which explains the time-saving DIY Degree process in ten simple steps
+- His 5-page “How To Test Out of Your Degree” report, which explains the time-saving DIY Degree process in ten simple steps

-- My “Why DIY Degrees Make You Irresistible to Employers” MP3
+- His “Why DIY Degrees Make You Irresistible to Employers” MP3

-- My best, most recent, and ultra-specific advice on college, careers, and getting ahead (which I never post on the blog)
+- His best, most recent, and ultra-specific advice on college, careers, and getting ahead (which he never posts on the blog)

 Click here to sign up and get your Insider’s Kit instantly.
-The DIY Degree isn’t for everyone, but if time and cost are your biggest barriers to graduating, I want to help you!
+The DIY Degree isn’t for everyone, but if time and cost are your biggest barriers to graduating, he wants to help you!